BallisticLA/RandLAPACK/INSTALL.md

 OpemMP is an open standard that enables code to be parallelized as it is compiled.
 RandLAPACK (and its dependencies) detects the presence of OpenMP automatically and makes use of it if it's found.

+CUDA support can be enabled using -DRequireCUDA=ON flag.
+It is disabled by default.

 ## 2. Required Dependencies: BLAS++, LAPACK++, RandBLAS, and Random123.